Ryan McGuyre

 Ryan McGuyre (born May 30, 1976) is an American volleyball head coach at Baylor University (2015–present).
+Ryan has a family of five, including his wife (Jennifer McGuyre) his oldest son (Tryston) his only daughter (Kitana) and his youngest son (Ryder).
+He loves his family so much!

 Coaching career

 Florida State

 On August 2, 2013, McGuyre was announced as an assistant coach for the Florida State volleyball program.

 Baylor

 On December 24, 2014, McGuyre was announced as the new head coach of the Baylor volleyball program.